 It was the poet John Lydgate who said, “You can please some of the people all of the time, you can please all of the people some of the time, but you can’t please all of the people all of the time.”
 This rings true for books too.
-Every reader has their tastes and opinions, and as a writer, who are we to argue this.
+Every reader has their tastes and opinions, and as writers who are we to argue.
 Moreover, personal preferences and self-values can enrich an experience, including reading a book.

 As an avid reader I am the same.
 So when I started writing my first thriller, I took heed of the widely acclaimed advice to write the book you wish to read.
 I decided the novel had to be a page turner; the characters had to be interesting and flawed; a strong and engaging plot needed to ensue; and there had to be shocking deaths and tasteful eroticism.
 A cocktail that I personally enjoy and hoped would interest a broad range of readers.